mediacloud/backend/doc/controversies.markdown

 10. Review the dump data, performing any more manual edits (editing story and media names, checking dates, analyzing influential media lists for each time slice, and so on).

-11. Redo the mine, dedup media, mine, dump steps any time new stories are added to the controversy (for instance after adding more seed urls).
+11. Redo the mine, dedup media, mine, dump steps any time new stories are added to the controversy (for instance after adding more seed urls).  ((??
+Is this necessary because media names have been modified?))

 12. Rerun the dump any time the controversy data has been changed and researchers need a new set of consistent results, new maps, or new